algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ### Construction

-We can construct B-tree similar to how we constructed the Eytzinger array — by traversing the search tree:
+We can construct the B-tree similar to how we constructed the Eytzinger array — by traversing the search tree:

 ```c++
 void build(int k = 0) {